Heidi Brooks

-Heidi Brooks is an American politician and former physician currently representing Lewiston in the Maine House of Representatives.
-First elected in 2014, Brooks serves on the Insurance and Financial Services Committee.
+Heidi Brooks is an American politician and former physician who represented part of Lewiston in the Maine House of Representatives.
+First elected in 2014, Brooks served on the Insurance and Financial Services Committee, later becoming the Health Coverage, Insurance and Financial Services Committee.
+She served four two year terms.

 Background

-A native of the Lewiston-Auburn area, Brooks earned a bachelor's degree from Boston College and a medical degree from New York Medical College in 1996.
-In 2004, the Maine Board of Licensure in Medicine revoked her license.
-She applied to get it back the next year, but her application was denied based on personal health issues and substance abuse.
+A native of the Lewiston-Auburn area, Brooks graduated in the top 10 of the Edward Little High School Class of 1988.
+She earned a bachelor's degree from Boston College in 1992 and a medical degree from New York Medical College in 1996.
+She was active as an advocate and volunteer prior to running for the legislature.

 Political career

 After years of local political involvement, Brooks ran for the Maine House of Representatives in 2014.
 She was unopposed in the Democratic primary, and faced then-independent Mark Cayer in the general election.
-During the campaign, Brooks published promotional materials referring to herself with the designation "M.D."
-Maine law prohibits anyone who is not a licensed physician from referring to themselves as "M.D." if they purport to be a physician.

 As a legislator, Brooks has pushed for single-payer health care in Maine.

 Brooks served as the secretary of the Maine Democratic Party until 2018.